chaohcc/Algorithm-selection/README.md

 # LIAS
-LIAS: Learned index algorithm selection
+LIAS: a Learned Approach to Index Algorithm Selection

 LIAS aims to slect an index algorithm for a specific dataset and workload.